Quinoa for Breakfast

-The Wikipedia article on quinoa states, “Quinoa (pronounced /ˈkinwɑ/ KEEN-wah or /ˈkinoʊə/ KEE-no-uh, Spanish quinua, quínoa, or quinoa) is a species of goosefoot (Chenopodium) grown as a crop primarily for its edible seeds.
-It is a pseudocereal rather than a true cereal as it is not a grass.
-Its leaves are also eaten as a leaf vegetable, much like amaranth, but the commercial availability of quinoa greens is currently limited.”
+Quinoa, pronounced KEEN-wah or KEE-no-uh, is a species of goosefoot (Chenopodium) grown as a crop primarily for its edible seeds.
+It is not a grass and is thus a pseudocereal rather than a true cereal.
+Its leaves are also eaten as a leaf vegetable, but the commercial availability of quinoa greens is currently limited.

 A) Do I really want to eat goosefoot?
 FYI: The other species of goosefoot include Kañiwa, Fat Hen, Good King Henry, and Epazote.
 Why don’t we see these on the market?
 I love the idea of vegetarians eating their stir fry over Fat Hen.